kigyui/latexpatterns/inflatablehips/04a-construction-inner.md

 <img src="imgs/20250426_162900.jpg" height="500">

-I added in the valves for the two hip sections
+Add in the valves for the two hip sections.
+They don't do anything yet until we have the outer layer.

 <img src="imgs/20250427_143554.jpg" height="500">